Custom System Services

 1. install some basic tools, including an ssh daemon, sudo, and kernel module tools

-2. create burmilla and docker users and groups with UID and GID’s of 1100 and 1101 respectively
+2. create rancher and docker users and groups with UID and GID’s of 1100 and 1101 respectively

 3. add both users to the docker and sudo groups